-5.22.2 Infix and prefix bitwise (logical) operators
+-- -- Infix and prefix bitwise (logical) operators

-PRECE DENCE DESCRIPTION 4 Logical and of bits in two integers 4 Logical and of first argument and negation of second.
-(Useful for clearing bits.)
-4 Logical "inclusive or" bits in two integers.
-4 Logical "exclusive or" of bits in two integers.
-0 6 6 These two operators provide the same results as the boolean expressions INT1 && INT2 /== 0 INT1 && INT2 == 0 but are more efficient and avoid producing intermediate results.
-4 4 4 4 4 0 6
+&& 4 Logical and of bits in two integers &&~~ 4 Logical and of first argument and negation of second.
+(Useful for clearing bits.) П 4 Logical "inclusive or" bits in two integers. /& 4 Logical "exclusive or" of bits in two integers. &&/=0 &&=0 6 6 boolean expressions but are more efficient and avoid producing intermediate results.